-Without proper support for the arches and feet, your body does not get the correct posture support, which can cause an imbalance in the spine.
-The feet are the structural foundation of the whole body and it’s important to keep them in mind when a larger problem is occurring.
+Without proper support for the arches and feet, your body does not get the correct posture support which can cause an imbalance in the spine.
+The feet are the structural foundation of the whole body, and it is important to keep them in mind when a larger problem is occurring.
 Orthotics are generally accompanied by additional therapy or techniques to address the overall condition of the patient.

 What to Expect

-Total Health and Peak Medical use a state-of-the-art digital foot scanner to test for the need for orthotics and to assist with fitting the orthotics directly to your specific needs.
+Total Health Physical Medicine & Rehabilitation Center uses a state-of-the-art digital foot scanner to test for the need of orthotics and to assist with fitting the orthotics directly to your specific needs.
 The scanner finds imbalances in the feet and helps create custom fitted foot pads to support your feet as needed.
 Our doctors will also analyze your gait, foot positioning and weight transfer to find the perfect solution for you that will support your feet and provide long-term posture correction.
 Orthotics are meant for extended use to continuously support the body.

 The potential benefits of using orthotics are improved posture, decreased foot, back or leg pain and an overall healthier body structure.
-The risks are minimal, though some report a bit of discomfort at first.
-Readjusting your feet and correcting their structure and arches may cause minimal pain, but as your body adjusts, this should dissipate.
+The risks are minimal though some report a bit of discomfort at first.
+Readjusting the feet and correcting their structure and arches may cause minimal pain but as the body adjusts, this should dissipate.
 Some also experience blisters in the beginning.

 Custom Foot Orthotics at Total Health Physical Medicine & Rehabilitation Center

 We welcome new patients to our integrated medical facility for postural exams to determine their orthotic needs.
 If you’ve never had your feet scanned, you probably don’t know what they are supposed to look like.
 This new technology provides insight into hidden structural imbalances that may not be apparent to standard evaluations.